top of page

 After losing verbal expression, photography took on new meaning for Michelle.
 It became a new way to express herself.
 Many of Bianco’s photographs are of family travel adventures representing heart held memories.

 Michelle’s photographs are a conduit for connection.
-The imagery acts like a time machine, taking her back to the beauty of her surrounding, the smell in the air, and the feelings of appreciation and togetherness.
+The imagery acts like a time machine, taking her back to the beauty of her surroundings, the smell in the air, and the feelings of appreciation and togetherness.

 Being unable to speak can lead to feelings of isolation, but photography has given Michelle a creative outlet and a way to share unspoken thoughts.